 Serving reflexive duck lips.
 The truth looks me up and down, turning when I turn, pinching the stubborn roll of fat directly above my waistband that causes me endless consternation.
+The truth flexes, sucks in its stomach, bounces its pecs, takes a half-dozen selfies, then sighs as in defeat, turning back once more to the mirror.
+The truth observes the shape of my eyes and my lips, the crookedness of my nose that only the truth can see.
 3 Reasons We Need to be Critical of Sex Positivity in Queer Spaces.
 Sex positivity often acts as an implicit—or sometimes explicit—foundation of leftist, feminist and LGBTQ spaces for completely valid reasons.

 Elska Magazine: Local Boys + Local Stories.
 How a 1990s Media Trend Is Making Gay Media Less White — Pacific Standard.
 The history of zines is a long one.

 People have self-published pamphlets and leaflets since at least as early as 1776’s Common Sense, and yet the zine as we know it today was born in the late 20th century.
 In The Book of Zines, Chip Rowe gives a simple and short description of these publications: “Zines (pronounced ‘zeens,’ from fanzines) are cut-and-paste, ‘sorry this is late,’ self-published magazines reproduced at Kinko’s or on the sly at work and distributed through mail order and word of mouth.”